Answers-AI/answers-ai/packages/docubot/docubot/markdown/src/docubot.js.md

 Summary:
-This file is the main entry point for the application.
-It imports necessary dependencies and functions from other files and defines the main function that runs the application.
-The script prompts the user to confirm if they want to proceed with the operation and then processes files, generates a cost summary, splits files, sends files for documentation, and memorizes files.
+This file is responsible for processing files in a given folder, generating a cost summary, and prompting the user to proceed with the operation.
+If the user chooses to proceed, the script splits the files into two categories, sends one category directly to writeResponsesToFile, and sends the other category to batchCompletionProcessor to get OpenAI docs.
+It then processes the markdown folder and gets embeddings.

 Import statements:
 - dotenv: loads environment variables from a .env file
 - path: provides utilities for working with file and directory paths
-- readline: provides an interface for reading input from a readable stream (such as process.stdin) and writing output to a writable stream (such as process.stdout)
+- readline: provides an interface for reading input from a readable stream (e.g. process.stdin) and writing output to a writable stream (e.g. process.stdout)
-- init: a function that initializes the application by loading configuration files and setting up necessary variables
+- inititalize: a custom module that initializes the application with configuration settings
-- fileProcessor, batchCompletionProcessor, batchEmbeddingsProcessor, splitFiles, writeResponsesToFile: functions that process files and send them to OpenAI for documentation and memorization
+- fileProcessor, batchCompletionProcessor, batchEmbeddingsProcessor, splitFiles, writeResponsesToFile: custom modules that process files and generate OpenAI docs
-- generateCostSummary: a function that generates a summary of the cost of processing files
+- utils: a custom module that provides utility functions

 Script Summary:
-The main function initializes the application, processes files, generates a cost summary, prompts the user to confirm if they want to proceed, splits files, sends files for documentation, and memorizes files.
+The script initializes the application with configuration settings, processes files in a given folder, generates a cost summary, prompts the user to proceed with the operation, and sends files to writeResponsesToFile and batchCompletionProcessor to get OpenAI docs.
+It then processes the markdown folder and gets embeddings.

 Internal Functions:
-- main: the main function that runs the application.
-It initializes the application, processes files, generates a cost summary, prompts the user to confirm if they want to proceed, splits files, sends files for documentation, and memorizes files.
-It returns nothing.
+- main: the main function that processes files, generates a cost summary, prompts the user to proceed with the operation, and sends files to writeResponsesToFile and batchCompletionProcessor to get OpenAI docs.
+It then processes the markdown folder and gets embeddings.

 External Functions:
-- main: the only external function that is exported.
-It is the main entry point for the application.
+- main: exports the main function

 Interaction Summary:
-This file interacts with other files in the application by importing necessary functions and dependencies.
-It also interacts with the user by prompting them to confirm if they want to proceed with the operation.
+This file interacts with other custom modules to process files and generate OpenAI docs.
+It also interacts with the readline module to prompt the user to proceed with the operation.

 Developer Questions:
-- What is the purpose of the init function and what does it do?
-- What is the purpose of the fileProcessor function and what does it return?
-- What is the purpose of the batchCompletionProcessor function and what does it return?
-- What is the purpose of the batchEmbeddingsProcessor function and what does it return?
-- What is the purpose of the splitFiles function and what does it return?
-- What is the purpose of the writeResponsesToFile function and what does it return?
+- What is the purpose of the inititalize module and how does it work?
+- How are files processed and split into skipCompletionFiles and filesForDocumentation?
+- How does batchCompletionProcessor generate OpenAI docs?
+- How does batchEmbeddingsProcessor process the markdown folder and get embeddings?
-- What is the format of the configuration file and what variables does it contain?
+- What are the configuration settings used in this file and where are they defined?
-- What is the format of the files that are processed and sent to OpenAI for documentation and memorization?
-- What is the cost of processing files and how is it calculated?
+- How can I modify the prompt message in the readline module?
 - What happens if the user chooses not to proceed with the operation?
+- Are there any known issues or bugs with this file?
+- What are the todo items that need to be addressed in this file?